Privacy Policy

 We use the collected information for the following purposes:

 - Providing the Service: We process your personal data to authenticate you, connect to LinkedIn on your behalf, execute your requested workflows/actions, and generally provide the Linked API functionality you subscribe to.
-For example, your LinkedIn authentication token is used to log into your LinkedIn account in a secure cloud browser environment and carry out the actions you initiate (like sending connection requests or retrieving profile data).
+For example, we use the session state of your connected account within the isolated cloud browser to carry out the actions you initiate (like sending connection requests or retrieving profile data); you sign in yourself, and we never receive or store your LinkedIn password.

 - Service Administration and Communications: We use your contact information (email, name) to send service-related communications such as account confirmations, notifications of workflow results, important updates, security alerts, and administrative messages.
 We may also send you informational updates about new features or tips for using Linked API.
 You can opt out of non-essential communications (such as marketing emails) at any time.